ietf-wg-cellar/matroska-specification/notes.md

 It is possible and valid to have the version fields indicate that the file contains Matroska `Elements` from a higher specification version number while signaling that a reading application MUST only support a lower version number properly in order to play it back (possibly with a reduced feature set).
 For example, a reading application supporting at least Matroska version `V` reading a file whose `DocTypeReadVersion` field is equal to or lower than `V` MUST skip Matroska/EBML `Elements` it encounters but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.

-# Block Timecodes

-The Block's timecode is signed integer that represents the Raw Timecode relative to the Cluster's Timecode, multiplied by the TimecodeScale (see the TimecodeScale notes.

-The Block's timecode is represented by a 16bit signed integer (sint16).
-This means that the Block's timecode has a range of -32768 to +32767 units.
-When using the default value of TimecodeScale, each integer represents 1ms.
-So, the maximum time span of Blocks in a Cluster using the default TimecodeScale of 1ms is 65536ms.

-If a Cluster's Timecode is set to zero, it is possible to have Blocks with a negative Raw Timecode.
-Blocks with a negative Raw Timecode are not valid.

 # Default Values